DamianSuess/MercurySdk-NetCore/Upgrade Notes.md

 `Jadak SDK\Software\mercuryapi-1.35.1.103\cs\Samples\UniversalReaderAssistant2.0`

+## Pre-Upgrade Issues

+### Incomplete/Missing API

+In LLRP's LLRPClient.xslt file is missing a reference to the event, `public event delegateGenericMessages OnGenericMessageReceived;`.
+During compile-time, LLRPClient.cs is generated from the XSLT template which does not contain infrastructre required by the **ThingMagic.Reader** project.

-## Upgrade to .NET 5 for Cross-Platform
+## LLRP - Upgrade to .NET 5 for Cross-Platform

 The MercuryAPI.dll requires the open source project, LLRP.dll, which is built on .NET 2.0.

 This document provides the outcome of the feasibility to upgrade the library to .NET 5 and its ability to run on Linux.
 Overall, I would prefer the 3rd-party vendor to perform this action for supportability and warranty purposes.

-## Upgrade Step 1 - .NET Framework 2.0 to 4.0
+### Upgrade Step 1 - .NET Framework 2.0 to 4.0

 The upgrade was successful.

-## Upgrade Step 2 - .NET Framework 4.0 to .NET 5
+### Upgrade Step 2 - .NET Framework 4.0 to .NET 5

 The upgrade was performed using Microsoft's tool, `try-convert` and the following outcomes were discovered: